-Lead executing agency: Ministry of Agriculture and Forestry (MAF), Ministry of Natural Resources and Environment (MONRE)
+Lead executing agency: Ministry of Agriculture and Forestry, Department of Forestry

-Among the causes of forest loss are unsustainable logging practices, shifting cultivation and infrastructure development.
-Its consequences include extensive greenhouse gas (GHG) emissions, biodiversity loss, the lower availability of forest products and a decline in the environmental benefits that forests provide (water and soil protection, etc.).
-The people worst affected by these developments are those in the poorest sections of Lao society, especially women and ethnic minorities who depend on the intact forests for their livelihoods.
+This results in rising greenhouse gas (GHG) emissions, biodiversity loss and a decline in water and soil protection.
+The most vulnerable groups are the poorest sections of Lao society, especially women and ethnic minorities who depend on intact forests for their livelihoods.

 Lao PDR succeeds in reducing emissions from deforestation and forest degradation, promoting sustainable forest management, and fostering the conservation and enhancement of forest carbon stocks.